-Choosing a Gemstone Engagement Ring
+Choose a Gemstone

 Each precious stone corresponds with a particular hardness factor.
 This hardness rating (based off of the Mohs' Scale of 1 to 10) suggests just how resistant that stone is to damage.
 Diamonds are considerably durable, ranking a 10 on the Mohs' Scale—hence the term "diamonds are forever."
 But that doesn't mean a diamond can't be broken or chipped.
 It simply means that a nail rubbed across the surface won't leave a scratch.
 Many other gemstones rank high on the hardness scale, as well, and will warrant everyday wear.
 Still, others that rank lower need to be thoughtfully purchased to assure the ring will fit your lifestyle demands.

 02 of 07

 A timeless choice for an engagement ring is a ruby, as it's one of the few precious stones that will look just as beautiful 20 years down the road as is does on the day you buy it.
 With a Mohs' Scale rating of 9, this red beauty is as durable as a diamond.
 However, it comes with a cost.
 Some high-quality stones can actually be more expensive than diamonds.

 Long before diamonds became the stone of choice, sapphire ranked high in popularity as one of the most chosen stones for engagement rings.
 This typically blue stone can vary in color.
 Hues of yellow, purple, and even orange are seen in quality jewelry.
 Sapphires also receive a Mohs' Scale rating of 9, yielding incredible scratch resistance and long-term durability.

 04 of 07